cwkx/cwkx.github.io/data/misc/baklava.md

 - 400g (1 3/4 blocks) of butter

 Get big baking tray, add a baking sheet if its dirty.
 Melt butter in bow, brush on baking sheet.
+Keep butter warm (re-microwave) so its thin and easy to spread.

 Layer and butter 7 sheets
 Add 1/3 nut mixture